 III.
 MULTIPLE MODES OF ASSESSMENT

 Independent curriculum supports the measurement of student learning by a full range of assessment tools and techniques, both formative and summative.
-Mastery of process is valued as much as product, and a student’s ability to apply knowledge is valued as much as its acquisition.
+Mastery of process is valued as much as product, and a student’s ability to apply and improve knowledge is valued as much as its acquisition.

 IV.
 BUILT ON THE STRENGTHS OF THE FACULTY AND SCHOOL